 3. Sit to stand:

 Seat your child on a small chair so that his feet touch the ground.
-With both your hand hold his legs right below the knees and push it flat against the floor.
+With both your hands, hold his legs right below the knees and push it flat against the floor.
 As you do this, encourage your child to stand.
 You can engage your child in various activities like singing as you perform this exercise.

-How to Prevent Your Child from Walking on Tiptoes?
+How to Prevent Your Child From Walking on Tiptoes

 Toddlers don’t have flexible muscles.
 Stretches can help loosen stiff muscles and provide them with a better range of movement in their ankles.